daffatabiano/PT.-Made-Indonesia-/README.md

 ## 📄 License

-This project is created as part of a technical assessment for PT Murni.
+This project is created as part of a technical assessment for PT Made Indonesia.
 **Not intended for commercial distribution.**